mstoffel-sag/c8yMQTT/README.md

 ### Agent Install
 Execute sudo install.sh (You need to have write access to /opt).
 A service called c8y will be registerd with systemd

+### PC Agent
+The pcAgent.py module is a slight modification to run on PC Hardware.
+It will read CPU and Memory Usage via the psutil module.
+PC Agent can be run within Docker.
+Dockerfile.pcAgent can be used to build an image:

+Build:
+docker build -t pcagent -f .\Dockerfile.pcAgent .

+Run:
+docker run -it -v $PWD:/usr/src/app pcagent